 What are the characteristics of bitcoin?

 You pass through a lot of process in opening an account with conventional banks.
-You have to stand in long queues, provide regulatory ID card, utility bill, passport sized photograph, and sometimes birth certificate.
+You have to stand in long queues, provide regulatory ID card, utility bill, a passport-sized photograph, and sometimes birth certificate.

 …bitcoin stores details of every single transaction that ever happened in the network in a huge version of a general ledger, called the blockchain.
 The blockchain tells all.

-If you have a publicly used Bitcoin address, anyone can tell how many bitcoins are stored at that address. but they don’t know who is belongs to.
+If you have a publicly used Bitcoin address, anyone can tell how many bitcoins are stored at that address. but they don’t know who it belongs to.